W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 4. Spiritual vision literally cannot see error, and merely looks for Atonement.
 ²All solutions the physical eye seeks dissolve.
-³Spiritual vision looks within and recognises immediately that the altar has been defiled and needs to be repaired and protected.
+³Spiritual vision looks within and recognizes immediately that the altar has been defiled and needs to be repaired and protected.
 ⁴Perfectly aware of the right defence it passes over all others, looking past error to truth.
 ⁵Because of the strength of its vision, it brings the mind into its service.
 ⁶This reëstablishes the power of the mind and makes it increasingly unable to tolerate delay, realising that it only adds unnecessary pain.